typhdotcom/diaspora/README.md

 * `betti_counts_excess_edges`: b₁ + (n-1) = |E|/2 for connected graphs.
 * `tree_characterization`: A connected graph is a tree iff |E|/2 = n-1.

 Interpretation: Genesis is **quantized** at the edge level.
 Every cycle in a graph traces back to one "genesis edge" that closed a loop.
 You cannot add "half a cycle" - topology comes in discrete units.
 The complete graph K_n achieves its maximum Betti number (n-1)(n-2)/2 via exactly that many "excess edges" beyond its spanning tree.
-Each excess edge contributes precisely one independent cycle.
+Each excess edge contributes one independent cycle.

-This theorem reveals the atomic structure of the topological phase transition.
+This is the atomic structure of the topological phase transition.
 The vacuum (tree) sits at b₁ = 0 with exactly n-1 edges.
 Every additional edge beyond the tree baseline creates exactly one new mode of irreducible frustration.
-The path-to-cycle transition isn't special - it's just the first step in a universal staircase where each edge lifts b₁ by one.
+The path-to-cycle transition is the first step in a staircase where each edge lifts b₁ by one.

 ### `Diaspora/Hodge/WheelGraph.lean`